brunoamancio/Wasm-lib/README.md

 ## WasmLib for Rust

+This is a clone of IOTA Foundations Wasmlib, made on 14.03.2012.
+The corrent commit is bb6563a@master.

+This repository will be removed when wasmlib is publish on crates.io or is kept in its own repo.

 `WasmLib` allows developers to use Rust to create smart contracts for ISCP that compile into Wasm and can run directly on ISCP-enabled Wasp nodes and on the Solo environment.